PoCInnovation/Pool2023/Software/day02/2 - ORM/Typescript/README.md

 It will perform the reverse behavior, which is to [disconnect](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#disconnect) these entities using their id 😃

+#### Testing

+You know how this goes now!

+Copy the given test files and run them to check that you implemented everything correctly 🧪

 ## Step 6 - Active artists